 Key Specialty Malt Market Players:

-Here is a list of key players operating in the global specialty malt market:
+Below is the list of the key players operating in the global specialty malt market:

 • Malteurop Group (France)